30 September 2024

 For example, let’s say your loan balance is $300,000.
 If you sold your property for $250,000 and don’t have a mortgage, you’d only need to pay $250,000 (conditions apply).

-This brings the Home Equity Access Scheme in line with private sector reverse mortgages.
+This means the Home Equity Access Scheme is in line with private sector reverse mortgages.

 Learn more about the No Negative Equity Guarantee on the Services Australia website.